 - 1. A minimum of 13 honors courses, the equivalent of core graduation requirements.
-This would mean students must complete a minimum of 3 honors courses in Science, Social Studies, and Math, and a minimum of 4 honors courses in Communication Arts.
-(Class of 2024 needs a minimum of 2.5 honors science and 12.5 total honors courses) - 2.
+This would mean students must complete a minimum of 3 honors courses in Science, Social Studies, and Math, and a minimum of 4 honors courses in Communication Arts. - 2.
 Attendance must meet the A+ requirement of 95%. - 3.
 Students must attain a 3.75 cumulative GPA on a weighted scale. - 4.
 Achievement of ACT composite super score of 23 or higher (national average is approximately 21). - 5.
 EOC test scores of Proficient or Advanced in all areas required by the state. - 6.
-Maintain a full-time schedule / attendance status.
+Maintain a full-time schedule/attendance status.
 Students must enroll and complete 7 classes per semester for all four years.